-Where a student submits a piece of written coursework/artefact within 72 hours, the Board will act as follows depending on whether the Late Submission is classed as a formal or informal assessment element:
+Where a student submits a piece of written coursework/artefact within 72 hours, the Board will act as follows.

-1. Formal assessment elements - student's original unit mark is a pass/above
+Formal assessment elements - student's original unit mark is a pass/above

 - a) The formal element mark appears capped at 40% (UG) / 50% (PG) on the Board Report and is identified with a code LS: Late Submission. - b) Where mitigation is accepted, the Programme Board may decide to award the actual uncapped mark or to offer an assessment as if for the first time in accordance with the Standard Assessment Regulations.